+SEMESTER-I

-SEMESTER-I MANAGEMENT PROCESS AND ORGANIZATIONAL BEHAVIOUR (CP-101)
+MANAGEMENT PROCESS AND ORGANIZATIONAL BEHAVIOUR

-The objective of this paper is to familiarize the student with basic management concepts and behavioural processes in the organization.
+Human resource professionals need to have a basic understanding of human interaction in the workplace.
+This social science course provides students with tools to understand and evaluate individual, group, and organizational processes.
+Students will also understand the importance of learning organizational behavior in the practice of human resource management.

+Prerequisites: Basic knowledge of Organization, Organizational structures and its impact on the performance of the Organisation

-Evolution of management thought, systems and contingency approach for understanding organizations, managerial processes, functions, skills and roles in an organization.
+Units Contents No. of Classes I. Evolution of management thought, systems and contingency approach for understanding organizations, managerial processes, functions, skills and roles in an organization.
 Understandings and management of organizational system by organizational decision, structure and work stress.
+10 II.
 Overview of Planning: Types of Plans& The planning process; Decision making: Process, Types and Techniques.
 Control: Function, Process and types of Control; Principles of organizing: Common organisational structures; Delegation & Decentralization: Factors affecting the extent of decentralization, Process and Principles of delegation.
+10 III.
 Importance of organizational Behaviour.
 Perception and Attribution: Concept, Nature, Process, Personality: Learning: Concept and Theories of Learning, reinforcement.
 Motivation: Concepts and their application, Need, Content & Process theories, Contemporary Leadership issues: Charismatic, Transformational Leadership.
 Emotional Intelligence Understanding and managing individual behaviour - personality, perceptions, values, attitudes, learning, work motivation, individual decision making and problem solving.
+10 IV.
 Understanding and managing group processes - Interpersonal and group dynamics, applications of emotional intelligence in organizations, group decision making, leadership and influence process.
 Characteristic, element, need, process and types of communication, effective communication and barrier in communication.

-Suggested Reading:
+10 Total 40